balena-io-examples/azure-iot-provision/README.md

    && echo -e '*.sh\n*.pem' >.funcignore
 ```

+You must edit `provision-func/provision/function.json`, which was created by the `func init` command above.
+Ensure the `methods` array attribute includes `delete` and `post`.

 Finally, you must edit the `run-local-server.sh` and `create-func.sh` scripts copied above to provide these environment variables:

 |    Key      |    Value    |